MicrosoftDocs/cpp-docs/docs/ide/ide-and-tools-for-visual-cpp-development.md

 ## Analyze

-Visual Studio includes static code analysis tools for C++, including an implementation of the [C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md) rules checkers.
+Visual Studio includes static code analysis tools that can detect potential problems in your source code.
+These tools include an implementation of the [C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md) rules checkers.
 For more information, see [Code analysis for C/C++ overview](/visualstudio/code-quality/code-analysis-for-c-cpp-overview).

-## Debug

-You can debug your program by pressing **F5** when your project configuration is set to Debug.
-While debugging you can set breakpoints by pressing **F9**, step through code by pressing **F10**, view the values of specified variables or registers, and even in some cases make changes in code and continue debugging without re-compiling.
-For more information, see [Debugging in Visual Studio](/visualstudio/debugger/debugging-in-visual-studio).

 ## Deploy completed applications

-You deploy a UWP app to customers through the Microsoft Store through the **Project** > **Store** menu option.
+You can deploy both traditional desktop applications and UWP apps to customers through the Microsoft Store.
 Deployment of the CRT is handled automatically behind the scenes.
 For more information, see [Publish Windows apps and games](/windows/uwp/publish/).

-When you deploy a native C++ desktop application to another computer, you must install the application itself and any library files that the application depends on.
-There are three ways to deploy the Universal C++ runtime (UCRT) with an application: central deployment, local deployment, or static linking.
-For more information, see [Deploying Desktop Applications](../ide/deploying-native-desktop-applications-visual-cpp.md).
+You can also deploy a native C++ desktop to another computer  For more information, see [Deploying Desktop Applications](../ide/deploying-native-desktop-applications-visual-cpp.md).

 For more information about deploying a C++/CLI program, see [Deployment Guide for Developers](/dotnet/framework/deployment/deployment-guide-for-developers),